howard-community-college/ENES247_TRUC/lab2-7segDisplayofAdders/README.md.md

 *Can you think of a more efficient way to use the LUTs than what Vivado did?* **No**

 *How many rows would a 28 input truth table have?*
 $$
 2^{28} rows
 $$
-*How many LUTs are used in this project and how many are available in our FPGA (Look at Synthesis Utilization Report)?*
+*How many LUTs are used in this project and how many are available in our FPGA (Look at Synthesis Utilization Report)?*  **12LUTs are used, 63400 available **

 *What is the largest adder truth table that could be built with all of them (# of inputs, outputs, and rows) ?*